Mirzipan/Homm3_BG_Database/docs/heroes/jeddite.md

 | Ⅵ | :instant: Draw up to 4 cards from your deck, take any Spell and Specialty cards to your hand.
 Discard the remaining cards. |

+## Appearances As Enemy Hero

+- Rise Of The Necromancer - 1.
+Target

 ## Notes

 - The specialty can be improved by spell power, just like a regular spell.